Tips for Packaging, Branding, and Preparing Your Art

 If you want to include a Certificate of Authenticity, I recommend tracking details like title, size, date created, materials used, your contact information, social handles, and anything else you deem relevant for your art.

-If you are lazy and just want a ready-made cert to print, then feel free to download this PDF that I made using Canva.
-I usually print four to a page on cardstock, cut with a guillotine cutter, fill it out by hand, and then put into an A2 envelope.
+Below, you’ll see an example that I made using Canva.
+For certificates like this, I usually print four to a page on cardstock, cut with a guillotine cutter, fill it out by hand, and then put it into an A2 envelope.

 Other details to consider to make your art more professional: